In March of 2006, the Star Princess was sailing just off the coast of Jamaica.

 Leaving Personal Items on The Balcony is Always Against The Rules

-Cruise lines do tell guests not to leave anything on the balcony but often people will leave clothes on here to dry or they may just forget to bring things in when they come in from sitting on the balcony.
+Cruise lines do tell guests not to leave anything on the balcony, but often, people will leave clothes out to dry or they may just forget to bring things in when they come in from sitting on the balcony.

 In this situation, a book or a towel could cause a BIG problem, as the ship was sailing near Jamaica the temperature was 25c (77f) and the humidity was 92%.